-- The admission or denial of the applicant's enrollment shall be based on the entrance requirements and space available. - Applicants accepted for enrollment in any higher education course(s) are solely responsible for their transportation to and from the college. - Applicants accepted for enrollment in any higher education course(s) are solely responsible for payment of any student fees and the cost of books, supplies and other required course materials. - Applicants accepted for enrollment in any higher education course(s) during summer vacation for which high school credit will not be awarded are solely responsible for payment of tuition for such course(s). - Applicants taking a college course for high school credit will have the college course grade added to the high school transcript.
+- If the school student advocate determines the applicant is eligible to enroll in any higher education course(s), the applicant will then be considered for admission by university/college. - The admission or denial of the applicant's enrollment shall be based on the entrance requirements and space available. - Applicants accepted for enrollment in any higher education course(s) are solely responsible for their transportation to and from the college. - Applicants accepted for enrollment in any higher education course(s) are solely responsible for payment of any student fees and the cost of books, supplies and other required course materials. - Applicants accepted for enrollment in any higher education course(s) during summer vacation for which high school credit will not be awarded are solely responsible for payment of tuition for such course(s). - Applicants taking a college course for high school credit will have the college course grade added to the high school transcript.
 The grade will be included in the student's high school GPA and class rank.